3con/BenchTracker_iOS/BenchTracker/Pods/Target Support Files/Pods-BenchTracker/Pods-BenchTracker-acknowledgements.markdown

 The AWS Mobile SDK for iOS is generally licensed under the Apache 2.0 License, with the Amazon Cognito Identity Provider and Amazon Cognito Sync subcomponents being licensed under the Amazon Software License and the AWSLex/Bluefront folder under the AWS Customer Agreement (https://aws.amazon.com/agreement/ ).

+## Appirater

+Copyright 2016.
+Arash Payan.
+This library is distributed under the terms of the MIT/X11.

 ## FSCalendar

 Copyright (c) 2013-2016 FSCalendar (https://github.com/WenchaoD/FSCalendar)